Jerry Heller: Book

-Heller's memoir, Ruthless: A Memoir, written with Gil Reavill, was published by Simon & Schuster/Simon Spotlight Entertainment in 2006.
+In 2006, Heller's memoir, Ruthless: A Memoir, written with Gil Reavill, was published by Simon & Schuster/Simon Spotlight Entertainment.
 In the work, Heller addressed many events that he had previously remained silent on.

 With regard to the FBI letter sent after the N.W.A song "Fuck tha Police", Heller wrote that the letter was actually a rogue action by a "single pissed-off bureaucrat with a bully pulpit" named Milt Ahlerich (FBI Assistant Director), who was falsely purporting to represent the FBI as a whole and that the action "earned him a transfer to the Bureau's backwater Hartford office".
 He also wrote that he removed all sensitive documents from the office of Ruthless Records in case of an FBI raid.

 He denied accusations of financial impropriety.
-In particular, he wrote that Ice Cube didn't understand finances, and alluded to rumors of his own financial impropriety on his own record label.
+In particular, he wrote that Ice Cube didn't understand finances and alluded to rumors of his own financial impropriety on his own record label and his use of "White representatives" in hiring the William Morris Agency to represent himself.
+Similarly, Heller claimed that Dr. Dre had been present for all contract negotiations and had never protested until after he came under Suge Knight's influence, although he said that he had returned to more cordial relations with Dr. Dre since the latter's split from Suge Knight.
 However some members of the group have said that their first check was not released until they signed contracts, which they did not have reviewed by outside lawyers or managers.

 Heller defended himself in his book, stating:

 N.W.A's song publishing royalties were always hefty because the band sold so many records ...
 Ruthless took twenty-five cents out of each dollar of publishing royalties.
 Again, a fairly customary bite.
 Some labels take 100 percent.
 The other publishing companies involved (Cube included) also took twenty-five cents.
 Of the fifty cents left, the lyric writer took twenty-five cents, and the beat writer took twenty-five cents.
 Dre composed the beats for every song N.W.A ever put out, so he always got that quarter out of every dollar coming in, less deductions for all his sampling.
 You wrote a lot of the words, Cube, so some of the time you took a quarter bite out of those dollars.
 There were quite a few times though, when you had to share with cowriters, such as Dre, Yella, the D.O.C., Eazy, or Ren.
 So you had to share your quarter ...
 It's not robbery.
 It's not a Jewish conspiracy to rip off the poor artist.
 What it is, O'Shea, is mathematics--pure and simple.
 You received every single penny that was coming to you.
 If you say you didn't, then you are lying.